 Naturally, safety will be your number-one priority, and fortunately there are plenty of guides to staying safe on the road online, as outlined by 1Cover.
 It’s worth quizzing other travellers about their time in your destination, too, in case they have any useful insights and tips on what to avoid.

-2. You’ll become more comfortable with being out of your comfort zone
+2. Solo travel gets you out of your comfort zone

 Most of us aren’t used to spending so much time alone, so that in itself may well be the first challenge for many first-time solo travellers.